Route 66Walking Tour of Flagstaff, Arizona

-A 90-minute guided walking tour through 100 years of Route 66 history in downtown Flagstaff.
-16 stops.
-Trained storytellers.
-Researched by a published historian.
+A 90-minute guided walk through 100 years of Route 66 history in downtown Flagstaff: 16 stops on both the 1926 and 1934 alignments, researched by published historian Susan Johnson.
 Come for the stories.
 Stay for Flagstaff.

 Why This Tour